-- First, the Audit Committee discussed with Arthur Andersen LLP, the Company's independent accountants for fiscal year 2001, those matters required to be discussed by Statement on Auditing Standards No. 61, including information regarding the scope and results of the audit.
-These communications and discussions are intended to assist the Audit Committee in overseeing the financial reporting and disclosure process.
+- First, the Audit Committee discussed with Arthur Andersen LLP, the Company's independent accountants for fiscal year 2001, those matters required to be discussed by Statement on Auditing Standards No. 61, communications and discussions are intended to assist the Audit Committee in overseeing the financial reporting and disclosure process.